-Mirren had vowed not to play the monarch again, saying: "I didn't want to become the actress who plays the Queen if you know what I mean, I don't think that's very nice for me and it's not very nice for the Queen."
+Helen had previously vowed not to play the monarch again, saying: "I didn't want to become the actress who plays the Queen, if you know what I mean.
+I don't think that's very nice for me and it's not very nice for the Queen."

-But she added after meeting the cast for the play, which runs in the West End until June, she knew she would have been "an idiot" to turn the job down.
-Mirren performed some deft costume changes on stage and wore several wigs for the performance, as she is currently sporting a bright pink crop.
+But she added that after meeting the cast of the play, which runs in the West End until June, she knew she would have been "an idiot" to turn the job down.

 The Audience will be screened in cinemas on June 13 as part of National Theatre Live.
 It will also be shown internationally.